snailwellington/TLN_apt_market/README.md

 Next things:
 - Make an inital gif to see how transaction per region area has changed - done
+- Check all the plots if they are up to date with "sf" library
 - Write functions for shp plots, and use it!
 - Re-organise the files to know which files are needed to be ran to get all the necessary data objects []
 - Get price information for regions.
 Currently regions are missing price data if there was less than 5 transactions.
 Plan is to use district price data for that.